Heatblur-Simulations/f-4e-manual/src/systems/nav_com/ins.md

    so disengages the longitude and latitude position counters.

-2. The position longitude and latitude counters are set using their respective knobs for the know location.
+2. The position longitude and latitude counters are set using their respective knobs for the known location.

 3. Directly before overflying the fix point the Position Update Switch is placed and held in the FIX position.